-Resilience D (model PSC5) is an automatic natural chlorine generator for pool sanitation.
+Congratulations on your purchase of Resilience D Plus natural chlorine generator with full automatic control of pH and Chlorine.
+Your purchase will minimize the efforts needed to maintain your pool and maximize your enjoyment.
 The system uses a very low concentration of salt (less than the concentration in a human teardrop) and converts it into free chlorine that destroys algae and bacteria in the pool.
 After removing the algae and bacteria, the chlorine reverts back into salt.
 This process of purification continues, making the need of adding extra sanitizing chemicals to the pool virtually unnecessary.

-Congratulations on the purchase of your Resilience D Chlorine Generator.
-Your purchase will minimize the efforts needed to maintain your pool and maximize your enjoyment.
 Before installation or operation, please take the time to read this entire manual, compare package contents with the parts list, and gather tools required.
 Improper installation may void the warranty and create unnecessary hazards.
 This manual contains step-by-step instructions to help ensure that your installation meets the recommended standards.
 Spending the time to understand your system and its functions will assure successful, trouble-free operation.
 If you are unsure about any of the information in this manual, please contact your installer/dealer.

 When working around your pool, please take care to avoid hazards such as electrical wires and chemicals.

 CAUTION!
 Safety comes first!